Why Does God Allow Suffering and Punishment?

 Our MAIN Gift from Suffering

-God wants us to let go of wanting control–thinking we know best (making ourselves God)–wanting things to go our way, and to learn how to live for God and His will by trusting in all God allows as ultimately leading to our good (that He knows what is best), that is, for those who can sincerely believe this.
-Yes, the cross is nothing to fear and is supposed to draw us closer to Christ, and it most certainly does, if we can let go of our will and truly follow God (His will), which is the only way to Heaven.
-To learn more please read, “What is God’s Will.”
+Yes, the cross is to teach us how to let go of wanting control–thinking we know best (making ourselves God)–insisting things to go our way–wanting to remove our suffering and problems according to our will.
+Oh, the cross is to learn how to live for God and His will by trusting in all God allows as ultimately leading to our good (that He knows what is best).

 “When God tests us with crosses and suffering, he always leaves our spirits a glimmer of light by which we can maintain our great trust in Him and see His immense goodness.”